lvillasen/RedPitaya-Hello-World/README.md

 - Add the constraint *redpitaya.xdc* and verilog *dual_port_ram_dac.v*  files from the repository.

-- Create a new Block Design according to the block diagram shown in Fig. 3.DAC-ASG.png by following the following steps.
+- Create a new Block Design according to the block diagram shown in Fig. 3.DAC-Arbitrary-Signal-Generator.png by following the following steps.

 -  Add the IP called *ZYNQ7 Processing System* from the menu and *Run Block Automation* with default options.
 -  Add the IP called *AXI GPIO*.
-Enable *Dual Channel* and set GPIO 2 to *All Inputs* with a width of 14 as shown in Fig. 2.AXI_GPIO.png.
+Set it as shown in Fig. 3.GPIO_0.png.
 -  Run *Connection Automation* with all options selected.
 Delete the *gpio-RTL_0* and *gpio-RTL_1* ports.
--  From the menu Add Module add *trigger*.
+-  From the menu Add Module add *dual_port_ram_dac*.
 -  From the Add IP menu add *Utility Buffer* and rigth-click on the plus sign to display the differential IBUF_DS_P and IBUF_DS_N inputs.
 -  From the *Create Port* menu add the 3 input ports and the led_o output shown in Fig. 2.Trigger_Counter.png. and make the wire connections shown.